Lane Thomas Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.

-- The Braves' 3.80 team ERA ranks eighth among all league pitching staffs.
+- The Braves have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to give up the fourth-fewest home runs in baseball (61 total, one per game).
+- The Braves give up the third-fewest home runs in baseball (61 total, one per game).

+- Shuster (2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched) makes the start for the Braves, his seventh of the season.

+- The lefty's last appearance came on Wednesday, May 31 against the Oakland Athletics, when he tossed 5 1/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.